ekamp/OS/Exam1StudyGuide.md

 <b>Thread Library</b> : Save and restore registers and manager switching stacks amoung threads.
 May ask the OS forperiotic software interrupts to enable it to preempt threads.

 <b>User Level Threads</b> : All threads map to a single kernal or single threaded process. <b>Disadvantage</b> with this is that if one user level thread blocks then no other user level threads can run.
-Many OS's offer non-blocking versions of a block.<b>Advantage</b> is that user level threads is that they can be more efficent than kernal level threads since they do not have to switch to kernal mode.
+Many OS's offer non-blocking versions of a block.
+Another disadvantage is that the user threads cannot take advantage of multiprocessors. <b>Advantage</b> is that user level threads is that they can be more efficent than kernal level threads since they do not have to switch to kernal mode.

+<b>Hybrid Threading</b> : Maps N user level threads into M kernal level threads

+- When a new thread is created it starts execution at a given function in a program.
+When it returns from the function the thread is destroyed.
+A thread can also exist via a system call.

+<b>Join</b> : One thread within a process can wait for another thread to terminate.

+<b>Mutal Exclusion Lock (Mutex)</b> Allows a thread to grab a lock so that all other threads that want to grab the same lock will have to wait.

+##Synchronization
+<b>Concurrent</b> When threads or processes exist at the same time.

+<b>Asyn

 ###Thread Advantages